QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 <details class="details-e">
 <summary>Audio</summary>

-You can make a game object emit sound by adding an Audio Source component on it.
+You can make a game object emit sound by adding an Audio Source component to it.
 You may only hear it in **Game mode** (by pressing play).
 </details>